Cinnamon Walnuts

 Instructions

-- Preheat your oven to 325°F. If using a toaster oven, adjust the cooking rack to the bottom placement, and use the BAKE setting. *In a traditional oven use the middle rack placement.
+- Adjust the cooking rack to the bottom placement, select the BAKE setting, and preheat the toaster oven to 325°F. *In a traditional oven use the middle rack placement.

 - Lightly coat a small rimmed sheet pan with cooking oil spray and set aside.

-- In a large bowl, whisk together the maple syrup, olive oil, 1/4 teaspoon of the cinnamon, and the sea salt.
+- In a large bowl, whisk together the maple syrup, olive oil, 1/4 teaspoon of cinnamon, and sea salt.
 Add the walnuts and stir well to coat.

-- Pour the nuts onto the prepared pan and arrange in a single layer.
+- Pour the nuts onto the prepared pan and arrange them in a single layer.

-Cook until the nuts are toasted, stirring occasionally, about 13 to 17 minutes total. - While the nuts are cooking, combine the granulated sugar and remaining cinnamon.
+Cook until the nuts are toasted, stirring occasionally, about 13 to 17 minutes total. - While the nuts are cooking, combine the granulated sugar and remaining 1/8 teaspoon cinnamon.

 - When the walnuts are ready, remove the pan from the oven and immediately sprinkle with the cinnamon-sugar mixture.
 Wait 30 seconds, then give the nuts a stir and spread into a single layer.